 - Immigrating to Canada from Vietnam was difficult for my parents.
-Prediction: A narrative about the writer's parents' journey from Vietnam to Canada. - 3.
-Cancún Restaurant has the best seafood in town.
-Prediction: - 5.
-Taking the TOEFL test is a hardship for many students.
+Prediction: A narrative about the writer's parents' journey from Vietnam to Canada. - Cancún Restaurant has the best seafood in town.
 Prediction:

-Exercise 8 Identifying effective topic sentences
+Emercise 8 Identifying effective topic sentences

 Read each pair of sentences.
 Write TS next to the sentence that is more effective.
 Be prepared to explain your choice.